ArgusProofCloud/Argus/descriptions/descriptions/en/checklists/mail/index.md

 # Mail

 ## What we check in general
 The security in mail consists mainly of the presence of particular records.
-These checks ensures the necessary records are set for a safe domain mailing.
+These checks ensures the necessary records are set for a safe e-mailing environment.

 ## Checks
 * DKIM